Vanilla JavaScript

 }

 Call sdk.destroy() when you are done with the SDK to release all resources.
-This stops active camera streams, unloads WASM modules, removes event listeners, and cleans up any DOM elements the SDK created.
+This stops active camera streams and releases SDK runtime resources.

 // When navigating away or tearing down